Want to learn the best practice for configuring Chromebooks with 802.1X authentication?

 11. The Role option appears under the Conditions tab.

-12. From the Role Equals drop-down list, select the role policy you created earlier (see the Configuring a Role Policy section).
+12. From the Role Equals drop-down list, select the Policy Engine Workflow you created earlier (see the Configuring a Policy Engine Workflow section).

 13. Select the Settings tab.